RobinLandraud/Strake-Engine/README.md

 With this project, I aimed to develop a comprehensive  GameObject Component System using Open Graphics Library (OpenGL).
 The goal is to create more stable and maintainable projects/games through a well-structured hierarchy that is both readable and easily modifiable.

-Inspired by Unity, this ECS optimizes games automatically by updating entities at multiple frequency scales, ensuring efficient performance.
+Inspired by severals engines, this ECS optimizes games automatically by updating entities at multiple frequency scales, ensuring efficient performance.

 ### Built With